 Arlington VA DUI Lawyer

 In Arlington VA, DUI charges are dealt with under Virginia state law §18.2-266.
 It uses different criteria to determine whether or not it is unlawful for an individual to operate a motor vehicle.
 Officers have the authority to legally stop and detain drivers if there is a valid reason for suspecting that the person has broken the law.
+If police officers have detained you, contact an Arlington DUI lawyer today.

 There are many things to consider when reviewing DUI cases, including the accused driver’s age, the drug that the individual was allegedly under the influence of when they were arrested, and whether the crime was compounded with other issues or crimes.

 For example, a DUI case can easily stand by itself when a driver is just detained at the side of a road when driving home after work.
 But it could be a lot more severe if the example of driving under the influence was discovered after it led to an accident where other people were killed or injured.
-The minimum penalty probably will be administered in the first case likely in the first case, whereas in the second case the maximum penalty will likely be sought.
+The minimum penalty probably will be administered in the first case, likely in the first case, whereas in the second case, the maximum penalty will likely be sought.

-Refusing A DUI Test in Arlington Virginia
+Refusing A DUI Test in Arlington VA

 After you are apprehended, an Arlington DUI attorney can inform you of your rights regarding refusing the breathalyzer test.
 However, under Virginia state law, there is what is called “implied consent.”
-Refusing to take the breathalyzer test once you are at the station, will result in you having committed an additional, separate offense and there will be automatic penalties that are associated with a refusal offense that is considered to be unreasonable.
+Refusing to take the breathalyzer test once you are at the station will result in you having committed an additional, separate offense, and there will be automatic penalties that are associated with a refusal offense that is considered to be unreasonable.

 Penalties for Driving Under the Influence (DUI)

 On a second offense, you will be facing a 20-day to a 1-year jail term.
 You might also be fined $500 at least, although it could be higher depending on what the circumstances are.
-If there was a passenger in the who was less than 18 years old, there will be 5 days added to your minimum jail sentence and might also increase your fine up to $1,000 and a 3-year license suspension.
+If there was a passenger in the who was less than 18 years old, there would be five days added to your minimum jail sentence and might also increase your fine up to $1,000 and a 3-year license suspension.

 Arlington VA Ignition Interlock Device

 The device called an ignition interlock is similar to the regular breathalyzer.
 It can be connected to a car’s dash.
-When the system is in use, it checks the drivers’ Blood Alcohol Content before the car can be started.
+When the system is in use, it checks the driver’s Blood Alcohol Content before the car can be started.
 The system records the actions of the driver to reduce potential fraud and attempts at circumventing stops that have been put into place by the system.

 Alcohol Safety Action Program (ASAP)

-Even on a first offense, most likely you will be required to complete the Alcohol Safety Action Program in Virginia.
+Even on a first offense, most likely, you will be required to complete the Alcohol Safety Action Program in Virginia.
 This information program teaches about the abuse and use of substances and the dangers associated with driving while you are intoxicated.
-Refusing to complete this program can lead to you being found in violation of your probation and you might be faced with additional suspensions, fines, and jail time.
+Refusing to complete this program can lead to you being found in violation of your probation, and you might be faced with additional suspensions, fines, and jail time.

-If you are faced with an Arlington VA DUI charge, you can a DWI lawyer in Arlington to fight for your rights and ensure you are given a fair trial and also a favorable verdict.
+If you are faced with an Arlington VA DUI charge, you can hire a DWI lawyer in Arlington to fight for your rights and ensure you are given a fair trial and also a favorable verdict.
 Contact our office to get your free consultation scheduled with Jad Sarsour today.

 Motor Vehicles Defined